Johnny Mnemonic (video game): Development

-Casting for the game included Penthouse model Julie Strain (left), singer and actor Issac Hayes (center), and basketball player Kurt Rambis (right).
+Casting for the game included Penthouse model Julie Strain, singer and actor Issac Hayes, and basketball player Kurt Rambis.

 Johnny Mnemonic was developed by Sony Imagesoft.
-The interactive movie was shot by the production company Propaganda Films, known for filming commercials for AT&T and Coca-Cola and filmed 1990's Wild at Heart.
+The interactive movie was shot by the production company Propaganda Films, which also filmed commercials for AT&T and Coca-Cola, and in the 1990s, Wild at Heart.
 Along with shooting the footage for the game, they also developed the game under their unit Propaganda Code.
 The story was based on a 1981 short story by William Gibson, who had coined the term "cyberspace" and who served as scriptwriter for the film.
-Around the same time as the video games production, Sony Pictures was making a movie adaption, starring Keanu Reeves.
+The video games production, Sony Pictures was making a movie adaption, starring Keanu Reeves.
 Production costs for filming and tech development reached $3 million.

 The script was written by Douglas Gayeton and John Platten.
 The script numbered roughly 145 pages when completed.
 It took four weeks to write a script, and Gayeton took into account that he knew he'd be unable to ask for more money for reshoots.
-The original concept for the game was to use the same sets as the movie but were unable to due to multiple issues, including contractional issues and the movie being behind schedule.
+The original concept for the game was to use the same sets as the movie, but they were unable to due to multiple issues, including contractual issues and the movie being behind schedule.
 Filming for the game took place in the Ambassador Hotel in Los Angeles, California.
 The design for the hotel was done by Jean-Philippe Carp, previously the designer for the French black comedy Delicatessen.
 Carp used adornments like aquarium table lamps and neon video screens to give the hotel a futuristic look.
 Filming lasted fifteen days.
-Seventy camera set-ups were done for each day of shooting.
-Executive producer Jonathan Wiedeman noted the potential for continuity issues between scenes due to the multiple branches, which was addressed by having actors tone down any extreme emotional reads.
+Seventy camera setups were done for each day of shooting.
+Executive producer Jonathan Wiedeman noted the potential for continuity issues between scenes due to the multiple branches, which were addressed by having actors tone down any extreme emotional reads.
 The game saw the first use of the interactive movie engine Cineactive, developed by Evolutionary Publishing, which Sony licensed for use in the title.